Russia jails ex-energy executive for spying for Moldova | DW | 29.12.2020

 Russia sentenced a former top manager of state energy holding company Inter RAO to 15 years in jail on Tuesday.

-Karina Tsurkan was found guilty of spying for Moldova at a trial held behind closed doors, Russian news agencies reported.
+Karina Tsurkan was found guilty of spying for former Soviet republicand Balkan country Moldova at a trial held behind closed doors, Russian news agencies reported.

+The Moscow City Court verdict additionally ordered 656 million rubles (€7.3 million, $8.9 million), seized from Turcan, to be handed to state revenue, reported Russian news agency TASS.

+"Discs and laptops confiscated from the convicted woman should be transferred to the [Russian security and intelligence service] FSB for safekeeping," reported TASS, citing the court.

 Tsurkan was detained in June 2018.
 She has denied wrongdoing and her defense intend to file a complaint against the verdict.